 Driving represents freedom and independence for the elderly—the ability to visit friends, go to the movies and shop—without relying on anyone else.
 Understandably, the ability to go where they want is important to seniors.

-Seniors and their families need to be reminded that one of the reasons for a move to a Continuing Care Retirement Community such as Rincon del Rio is the provision for safe, convenient, economical transportation.
+Seniors and their families need to be reminded that one of the reasons for a move to a multi-level retirement community (such as our Rincon del Rio) is the provision for safe, convenient, economical transportation.
 In actuality, there is no need for the worry of driving, the expense of a car, the need for maintenance, fuel, safety checks, and insurance.

 Traffic and Driving Solutions for the 55+ Set

 The solution to reducing trips off-site is well thought-out on-site circulation.
 Since there are many on-site amenities, the trick is to make town center destinations pedestrian and bike friendly, fun to visit, and socially fulfilling.

 Rincon del Rio has groomed and paved trails and walkways to provide connectivity.
 There will be golf carts and bikes readily available in each neighborhood.
 Employees in the area moving between tasks will be more than happy to give anyone a lift, or one call to the office will send on-site transportation to your location.

 Rincon del Rio intends to mitigate traffic concerns with a three pronged approach—Educate, Provide, Encourage.

 When the question of declining driving abilities becomes personal, the issues involved with elderly driving are very emotional.
 Elderly drivers might get defensive—even angry—when the subject of their driving abilities is raised.
 Thus, residents need to be included in the decision making process rather than dictate a decision to them.
 The matter should be brought up in group meetings, with family members, doctors and other people residents respect such as clergy and friends.